John-MEO-o/100-days-of-code/r1-log.md

 - how to use arguments;
 - how to return results of execution and so on, it was a very helpful lesson after my php experience

+### R3D20
+I feel that the tasks are getting more complicated - it's nice!
+Today I passed the function comparison operators and switch use cases - I saw this statement earlier in PHP so the learning process was pretty soft for me until I started the Counting Cards lesson Tomorrow I'll try to solve it, good luck to everyone who codes at night))